-The Group has made an operating loss of £2.93 million for the year (2021: loss £1.48 million).
-The Group has continued to invest heavily on marginal costs to drive its operations on a technical and marketing standpoint.
+The Group has made an operating loss of £1.99 million for the year (2022: loss £2.93 million).
+With underlying gross margins (before provisions) remaining above 40%, the Group has also been able to reduce costs after investing heavily and having created significant opportunities on a technical and marketing standpoint.
 This has resulted in multiple sales opportunities which are expected to come to fruition in the short-term.

-On the basis of current financial projections, which have been drawn out to the end of 2024, including a sensitised cash flow analysis, together with available funds and facilities, the Directors are satisfied that the Group has adequate resources to continue in operational existence for at least 12 months from the date of approval of the financial statements, and accordingly, continue to adopt the going concern basis in preparing the Group and Company financial statements.
+On the basis of current financial projections, which have been drawn out to the end of 2025, including a sensitised cash flow analysis (sensitised by revenue being the primary area of forecast risk), together with available funds and facilities, the Directors are satisfied that the Group has adequate resources to continue in operational existence for at least 12 months from the date of approval of the financial statements, and accordingly, continue to adopt the going concern basis in preparing the Group and Company financial statements.